 '''

-showdate [-tv]
+showdate [-tv] showdate -h

 '''

-- -h displays help for this command.

-- -t lists available time zones.
+-t lists available time zones.

-- -v is verbose mode.

-- -d domainID is a, b, c, or d.
+-d domainID is a, b, c, or d.
 Shows the date for the domain from the platform.

 Displays the current date and time for the platform and for each domain.
 You can obtain the date for the platform shell and each domain shell from the platform shell.
 If you type the command from one of the domain shells, the date and time for the current domain is returned.